Back

 compileTimeHashbooleantrueEnables compile-time hashing

-disableBuildChecksbooleanfalseDisables throwing errors when invalid library usage is detected
+disableBuildChecksbooleanfalsePrevents errors from being thrown when invalid library usage is detected

-Note: For gt-next, to meet a backwards compatibility requirement, if you set compileTimeHash to false, the entire plugin will be disabled.
+Note: For gt-next, to satisfy a backwards-compatibility requirement, if you set compileTimeHash to false, the entire plugin will be disabled.

 gt-react